BytefishMedium/MazeGame/README.md

   Finally, I add some small features and turn it into a small game.

 ## Tutorial
-If you want to get a detailed tutorial, you can go to my Medium page:
+If you want to read a detailed tutorial, you can go to my Medium page:

 [Algorithm Visualization: Maze Generation and Solution](https://medium.com/p/82308c12d50c)